 Child Link

-Child Link is a key enabler of CISS with the complementary aim of improving wellbeing and safety outcomes for children and young people.
-It is a digital tool that displays information about a child to authorised key professionals who have responsibility for child wellbeing and safety.
-In Early Learning Victoria, this is for the children enrolled in Victorian government-funded kindergarten programs.
+Child Link is a key enabler of CISS and is a digital tool that displays key information about a child.
+It is used by authorised professionals to help support a child’s wellbeing and safety.
+In Early Learning Victoria, this is for any child enrolled in a Victorian government-funded kindergarten program.

-Early childhood services delivering Victorian government-funded kindergarten programs may have up to 3 Victorian Institute of Teaching (VIT) registered Early Childhood Teachers as Child Link Users.
-Authorised roles in Early Learning Victoria centres are supported to train and access Child Link as part of their onboarding.
+Early childhood services delivering Victorian government-funded kindergarten programs may have up to 3 VIT registered Early Childhood Teachers and a nominated supervisor as Child Link users.

 Family Violence Information Sharing Scheme (FVISS)

-FVISS enables ISEs to share relevant information to assess or manage risk of family violence.
+FVISS enable ISEs to request or share relevant information to assess or manage risk of family violence.
 ISEs can also share information for the purposes of a family violence assessment with a subset of specialist ISEs known as Risk Assessment Entities (RAE).

 These include (but are not limited to):